vitordutra/todo-list-springboot-react/README.md

 ## Backend

-A task management REST API made with Spring Boot using the MVC pattern with CRUD functionalities
+A Todolist REST API made with Spring Boot using the MVC pattern with CRUD functionalities

 ### Techs